isabella232/dynamic-media-classic.en-1/help/creating-template.md

 ## Using shadow and glow effects on layers {#using-shadow-and-glow-effects-on-layers}

 You can apply a shadow or glow to a layer.
 The shadow or glow is applied to the perimeter of the layer and extends inward or outward, depending on the shadow or glow option you choose.
-If your template originated with a PSD file with shadow and glow effects, you can adjust these effects in the Scene7 Publishing System.
+If your template originated with a PSD file with shadow and glow effects, you can adjust these effects in Dynamic Media Classic.

 After you apply a shadow or glow effect, you can adjust its size, color, opacity, and position in the Layer Properties area of the Template screen.